-Like the fleet, terminals require regular maintenance and CIP projects to remain functional.
+Like the fleet, terminals require regular maintenance and CIPs to remain functional.
 It is important that terminals be in good working condition for the safety of the vessels, crew, and passengers.

-Some of the goals identified in the Let's Keep Moving 2036 and the draft Alaska Moves 2050 relating to capital improvements are:
+Some of the goals identified in the Let's Keep Moving 2036 and Alaska Moves 2050 relating to capital improvements are: